umatare5/telee/README.md

   </p></details>

 - When use ASA, need to set `--enable-mode` option.

-  - ASA doesn't support `terminal pager 0` in user-level.
+It doesn't support `ter pag 0` in user-level.

   <details><summary><u>Click to show example</u></summary><p>